Kevin Kyle: Rangers

 Kyle was initially invited back to train with Hearts during the 2012–13 pre-season however this fell through following the departure of manager Paulo Sérgio.
 He began training with Dunfermline and featured for them as a trialist during their pre-season friendlies.
 He then joined St Johnstone on trial.
 After revealing he would be open to a move to Rangers, Kyle accepted an invite to take part in one of their training sessions.
 On 7 August 2012, Kyle signed a one-year contract with Rangers.
 Kyle made his Rangers debut on the same day as signing as a substitute at home to East Fife in the League Cup first round.
 On 16 March 2013, Kyle left the club by mutual consent.

 Ayr United

 Kyle started training with Ayr in late August 2013, and soon began playing in reserve games.
 He made his debut, although as a trialist, after being subbed on in a 1–1 draw at Stenhousemuir.
 Kyle played one more game before finally signing a contract, which was held up due to financial constraints, that lasted until January 2014.

+Following his departure from Ayr, Kyle would join South of Scotland League side Newton Stewart in August 2014, although only making once appearance for the club, in which he would score a hat-trick.

+He would retire from football shortly thereafter.